Farida Khanum: Early life

-Khanum was born in 1929 in Amritsar, British India, into a Punjabi Muslim family.
+Khanum was born in 1934 in Amritsar, British India, into a Punjabi Muslim family.
 She had four siblings — a sister and three brothers.
 Her sister is the famous singer, Mukhtar Begum.
 Their entire family moved from Amritsar, Punjab, to Lahore, Pakistan, when she was 18 years old.

 She started learning Khayal, Thumri, and Dadra from Ustad Ashiq Ali Khan of Patiala gharana.
 As a child, her sister Mukhtar Begum would take her to the Khan's place for regular riyaaz (practice of classical music).
 Her family moved to Pakistan after the Partition of India in 1947.

 Career

-Farida Khanum gave her first public concert in 1950 at the very young age of 21, and then joined Radio Pakistan, where she gained recognition for herself.
+Farida Khanum gave her first public concert in 1950 at the very young age of 15, and then joined Radio Pakistan, where she gained recognition for her singing talent.
 She became a star when Pakistan's president Ayub Khan invited her to a public recital in the 1960s.
-Farida also acted in films, and she also sang songs for films.
+Farida also acted in films, and also sang songs for films.
 She has been a frequent performer on Pakistan Television and other Pakistani TV channels.

 The ghazal she is most associated with is Aaj Jaane Ki Zidd Naa Karo, written by the famous poet Fayyaz Hashmi.
-In 2015, at the age of 86, she sang this ghazal in Coke Studio Season 8.
+In 2015, at the age of 80, she sang this ghazal in Coke Studio Season 8.

 Khanum's live concerts in India have been very popular.
 She visited Kabul, Afghanistan, in the late 1960s and early 1970s for concerts where she collaborated with Afghan musicians and sang Persian-language ghazals.